Codecademy/docs/content/typescript/concepts/arrays/arrays.md

 ---
-Title: 'Arrays'
+Title: "Arrays"
 Description: 'In TypeScript, arrays are considered to be collections of single, "generic" types of values.
 All elements must be of the same type of data as prescribed in the array definition.'
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 In TypeScript, arrays are considered to be collections of single, "generic" types of values.
 All elements must be of the same type of data as prescribed in the array definition.